ARPA-SIMC/arkimet/doc/ds-iseg.md

 ### During --accurate check

-- format-specific consistency checks on the content of each file must pass [unaligned]
+- format-specific consistency checks on the content of each file must pass [corrupted]

 ### During fix